-In Arpeggio of Blue Steel - Ars Nova - episode 12, "The Power to Open a Path," Kongou revealed her final form: A Death Star-like construct that was so huge it used nine cruisers to fire a single super gravity cannon blast.
-How is the I-401 going to fight that?
-As they discuss options, Iona expresses her desire to communicate directly with Kongou.
-Gunzou Chihaya confirms that yes, that means she has a free will -- and the other Mental Models embrace the concept as the key to their freedom.
-But before they can do anything about that, they have to deal with Kongou, and she is utterly consumed by the idea of killing Iona, all of her friends -- and more.
-What can a single ship, even a combined heavy cruiser/submarine, do against such reckless hate?
+In Arpeggio of Blue Steel – Ars Nova – episode 12, “The Power to Open a Path,” Kongou reveals her final form: A Death Star-like construct that was so huge it used nine cruisers to fire a super gravity cannon blast.
+As they discuss what it is they are trying to become, Iona expresses her desire to communicate directly with Kongou.
+Gunzou Chihaya confirms that yes, that is a will — and the other Mental Models embrace the concept that is the key to their freedom.
+But before they can do anything, they have to deal with Kongou, and she is utterly consumed by the idea of killing Iona, all of her friends — and more.
+What can a single ship, even a combined heavy cruiser/submarine, do against such wreckless hate?

 Note: This post may include spoilers, so be cautious.

 Iona is utterly resolved to heal Kongou — and she knows what it might cost.
 Capture from the Crunchyroll stream.